 To help Internal Audit units produced effective risk based strategic and annual plans.

-To provide a template of guidance on planning and risk assessment that could be made available by central units responsible for advising on the development on Internal Audit in their own countries.
+To provide a template of guidance on planning and risk assessment that can be used as a set of principles by central units responsible for advising on the development on Internal Audit in their own countries.

 The guide is fully consistent with the IIA standards on planning internal audit work.
 In particular:

-IIA Standard 2010 which requires “The chief audit executive must establish risk-based plans to determine the priorities of the internal audit activity, consistent with the organization’s goals”
+IIA Standard 2010 which requires “The chief audit executive must establish risk-based plans to determine the priorities of the internal audit

 IIA Standard 2010.A1 which requires that “The internal audit activity’s plan of engagements must be based on a documented risk assessment, undertaken at least annually.
 The input of senior management and the board must be considered in this process”.

 IAA Standard 2010.A2 “The chief audit executive must identify and consider the expectations of senior management, the board, and other stakeholders for internal audit opinions and other conclusions.”

+IAA Standard 2020, “The chief audit executive must communicate the internal audit activity’s plans and resource requirements, including significant interim changes, to senior management and the board for review and approval.
+The chief audit executive must also communicate the impact of resource limitations.”

 These standards require the Head of an Internal Audit unit to develop a risk-based plan.
-The Head of an Internal Audit unit should take into account the ’s risk management framework, including risk appetite levels set by management for the different activities or parts of the .
-If a framework does not exist, the Head of an Internal Audit unit uses his/her own judgment of risks after consideration of input from senior management and the board.
-The Head of an Internal Audit unit must review and adjust the plan, as necessary, in response to changes in the ’s business, risks, operations, programs, systems, and controls.
+The Head of an Internal Audit unit should take into account the Organisation’s risk management framework, including risk appetite levels set by management for the different activities or parts of the Organisation.
+If a risk management framework does not exist, the Head of an Internal Audit unit uses his/her own judgment of risks after consideration of input from senior management and the board.
+The Head of an Internal Audit unit must review and adjust the plan, as necessary, in response to changes in the Organisation’s business, risks, operations, programs, systems, and controls.

 Why is risk based planning important for an internal audit unit

 The main problem faced by all internal auditors is how to allocate limited Internal audit resources in the most effective way - how to choose the audit subjects to examine.
 This requires an assessment of risk across the audit universe (all the issues that an auditor might examine).

-The objective is to ensure that the Auditor examines subjects of highest risk to the achievement of the organisation’s objectives.
+The objective is of risk based planning is to ensure that the Auditor examines subjects of highest risk to the achievement of the organisation’s objectives.

 Strategic and annual audit plans must be developed through a process that identifies and prioritizes potential audit topics.
 The entire population of potential topics, which can be categorized in many ways, is called the audit universe.
 For each element of the audit universe the risks or opportunities have to be assessed and decisions taken on other risk factors that may influence the priority to be given to each element of the audit universe (audit objects).

-The and annual plan are important documents, which are normally presented to management.
+The strategic and annual plans are important documents, which are normally presented to management.
 The strategy provides an opportunity to present the work of the internal auditor and the benefits that will arise from the audit function.
 It represents a shop window, which explains what internal audit can do for management.
 The strategy must be clearly structured and well written and should provide management with a persuasive summary of the logic supporting the judgments made on the priority given to certain topics.
-A structured approach to risk based planning is the first step in developing an excellent strategy.
+A structured approach to risk based planning is an important step towards an effective audit strategy.

 How to use the guide